 These independent ticket services have agreed partnerships with the train operators, so they don’t typically offer separate allocations of tickets - and they also typically offer similar ticket prices to the train operators.

 Though if ticket price is a key criteria when taking a journey, be aware that on certain routes, some of the independent websites can add booking fees to the total cost, but in contrast the train operators never do this.

-However, the core advantages of using an independent ticketing website can include:
+The core advantages of using an independent ticketing website can include:

 Also depending on the journey you will be taking, these independents can also offer easy comparison with other modes of travel.

-When booking with an independent agent is an option, it’s likely that it won’t offer exclusivity, OR the ability to save money - so what typically sets the independent agents apart is offering simplified access to train tickets – particularly if you want to travel at the cheapest price.
+When booking with an independent agent is an option, it’s likely that it won’t offer exclusivity, OR the ability to save money, so what typically sets the independent agents apart is offering simplified access to train tickets – particularly if you want to travel at the cheapest price.

-So in addition to the range of routes and journeys that they offer, it’s how they manage the search for tickets, which can make using these websites an option worth considering.
+So in addition to the range of routes and journeys that they offer, it’s also how they manage the search for tickets, which can make using these websites an option worth considering.